canonical/robotics-actions-workflows/README.md

 - [test.yaml](.github/workflows/test.yaml) - the workflow to test the snap.
 - [publish.yaml](.github/workflows/publish.yaml) - the workflow to publish the snap.
 - [keepalive.yaml](.github/workflows/keepalive.yaml) - keeps scheduled workflows alive.
+- [cves-check.yaml](.github/workflows/cves-check.yaml) - Check for CVEs in the snap.

 ### The snap workflow